pagkly/Zed/Investopedia3/Economic Profit (or Loss) Definition.md

 ## Understanding Economic Profit (or Loss)

-Economic profit is often analyzed in conjunction with [accounting profit](https://www.investopedia.com/terms/a/accountingprofit.asp).
-Accounting profit is the profit a company shows on its [income statement](https://www.investopedia.com/terms/i/incomestatement.asp).
+Economic profit is often analyzed in conjunction with [[accounting profit]](https://www.investopedia.com/terms/a/accountingprofit.asp).
+Accounting profit is the profit a company shows on its [[income statement]](https://www.investopedia.com/terms/i/incomestatement.asp).
 Accounting profit measures actual inflows versus outflows and is part of the required financial transparency of a company.

 Economic profit, on the other hand, is not recorded on a company’s financial statements, nor is it required to be disclosed to regulators, investors, or financial institutions.
 Economic profit is a type of "what if" analysis.
 Companies and individuals may choose to consider economic profit when they are faced with choices involving production levels or other business alternatives.
 Economic profit can provide a proxy for foregone profit considerations.